-Allows you to treat aerosol cans by puncturing or crushing them using specialist treatment equipment so that the metal can be recovered.
+The T15 exemption allows you to treat aerosol cans by puncturing or crushing them using specialist treatment equipment, so the metal can be recovered.

 Types of activity you can carry out

-- you run a fleet of vehicles - you collect the empty de-icer cans back at your depot and wish to treat the aerosol cans before taking them off-site to be recovered
+- where you run a fleet of vehicles and collect the empty de-icer cans back at your depot to treat the aerosol cans before taking them off-site to be recovered

 - using aerosol cans treatment equipment (see definitions) to crush a single type of aerosol can to allow the metal can to be recycled

 Types of activity you cannot carry out